Welcome to the Lion’s Den – our Cadet Program

 The Point Leo Bronze Course is held in December each year and is open to financial members of the Club.

 Participants must be a minimum of 15 years of age on 30th September in the year they complete the course.
 There is a theory component and a physical component (successfully complete a 200m run, 200m swim, 200m run within 8 minutes) to the qualification.
 All prospective participants must have completed a 400m swim in 9 minutes or less in a swimming pool or measured open water course before training starts in the surf.

 A participant does not need to have an SRC qualification as a prerequisite for Bronze Medallion.

 Come along and patrol with your lifesaving friends!

-All Cadets with their SRC qualification are automatically allocated to a Patrol group with friends.
-The season’s patrol roster is released and emailed to each SRC at the start of the season in November and covers all rostered patrols for that group until the end of the season.
+All Cadets with their SRC or Bronze qualifications are automatically allocated to a Patrol group with friends.
+The season’s patrol roster is released and emailed to members at the start of the season in November and covers all rostered patrols for that group until the end of the season.

 Nipper Activity Leaders and Water Safety Leaders

 It’s all about making sure our Nippers are safe and have fun.
 Nippers just love seeing the older kids come back and help them out.